-A native of Missouri, Wil Maring played for ten years touring Europe and America with Shady Mix, a contemporary bluegrass/folk group that performed several times at KASU Bluegrass Monday concerts.
+A native of southern Illinois, Wil Maring has performed several times at KASU Bluegrass Monday with her regionally acclaimed group Shady Mix.
+She toured Europe for ten years with a European version of that band.
 Wil became a highly acclaimed songwriter after winning the Chris Austin Songwriting Contest at North Carolina’s “Merlefest” (named for Merle Watson) and making it to the finals of the Kerrville New Folk competition.

 Maring’s song “Bottomlands” was recorded by the Bankesters of Carbondale, Illinois and the Italian group Red Wine.
 Progressive bluegrass artist Matt Wingate included the song “Heart of the Sea,” written by Maring and Tim Stafford, on his new album “Glimpses.”

 Robert was the last fiddler hired by Bill Monroe to play in the legendary Bluegrass Boys.
-As a session fiddler and guitarist in Nashville, he played on stage and on hundreds of recordings with renowned musicians such as BB King, Vassar Clements and Ricky Skaggs.
+As a session fiddler and guitarist in Nashville, he played on stage and on hundreds of recordings with such renowned musicians as Ray Price, Kathy Mattea, Tom T. Hall and others.

-KASU station manager Mike Doyle said, “I know of some northeast Arkansas/southeast Missouri fans who’ll be delighted that Wil and Robert are returning to Arts at 311 for another concert.
+KASU station manager Mike Doyle said, “I know that northeast Arkansas/southeast Missouri fans will be delighted that Wil and Robert are returning to Arts at 311 for another concert.
 They aren’t bluegrass artists in the traditional sense, although they have strong connections to that genre.
-But you’ll hear some light jazz, a little Western, and some of Robert’s great arrangements of American standards, his wonderful guitar compositions, and Wil’s great original songs.
+You’ll hear some light jazz, a little Western, some of Robert’s great arrangements of American standards, his wonderful guitar compositions, and Wil’s great original songs.
 Put Sep.
 24 on your calendars.”